byjg/php-phpthread/README.md

 ## Thread Pool Usage

 You can create a pool of threads.
+This is particulary interesting if you want to queue Workers after the pool is started.

 ```php
 // Create a instance of the ThreadPool